TrshPuppy/obsidian-notes/computers/linux/linux-processes.md

 ### systemd
 systemd is a service manager for Linux OS's.
 When it is started on boot as the first process (PID 1) it acts as an *initialization system* which brings up and maintains userspace services.

-#systemd is the systems init process and sits in between the operating system and the user.
+#systemd is the system's init process and sits in between the operating system and the user.

 Any program that we want to start on boot will likely start as a *child process* of systemd, which means systemd controls it.
 The child processes of systemd will share the same resources as it, but will still run as their own process.